 People often ask why Indian craftspeople don't make the same beautiful things they used to?
-The reason for this is craftspeople cannot afford to keep and preserve samples and so have never seen what their forefathers used to make.
+The reason for this is craftspeople cannot afford to keep and preserve samples and so have never seen what their forefathers used to make Study documentation and research of the crafts the make.
 Study, documentation and research of the crafts, the creation of Design Centres, the development of a craft data bank are what are needed for craftspeople to delve into their past to draw inspiration for the future.
 The motifs and usage of a craft tradition cannot and should not remain static.
 But changing them requires knowledge, sensitivity and care.
 The NID students' documentation of crafts programmes and the documentation exercises of this course can be an invaluable reference source.
 An essential requirement for craft development is that motifs, designs and techniques be documented and are accessible.